Why is my mulch disease

 Improve Drainage

-Ensure the affected area has proper drainage to prevent excessive moisture buildup that can lead to mulch disease.
+Ensure the area has proper drainage to prevent excess moisture buildup that can lead to fungal issues.

 3. 3